queryluke/masseffect-5e-data/data/powers/trophy-system.md

 within <me-distance length="15" /> of you, you may preemptively detonate it.
 If the blast would cause you to make a Dexterity saving throw, you have advantage on the save.

-You may use this ability only once per long rest.
+You may use this ability once per long rest.